-Responsibility for certain matters lie outside the authority of the Lasqueti Island Local Trust committee and are instead the responsibility of individual property owners, residents, the Provincial Government, the Federal Government, Tla'amin (Sliammon) Coast Salish First Nations or the gathet Powell River Regional District.
+Responsibility for certain matters lie outside the authority of the Lasqueti Island Local Trust committee and are instead the responsibility of individual property owners, residents, the Provincial Government, the Federal Government, Coast Salish First Nations or the qathet Regional District.
 In some instances there may be overlapping authority of more than one person or agency.
 In particular the objectives and policies set forth in the Bylaw and the balance among them is influenced by the manner in which the natural resources of Lasqueti Island and its surrounding islets and waters are managed, and the type and level of services provided by other government agencies and corporations.